Who is Responsible for Health & Safety in the Workplace?

 General and specific competence

-Therefore, staff at all levels of the organisation will require some form of competence to enable them to undertake their duties.
-This can range from senior managers having an understanding of safety management to an employee being trained in how to use personal protective equipment in an appropriate manner.
+Therefore, staff at all levels of an organisation will require some form of competence to enable them to undertake their duties.
+This can range from senior managers understanding safety management to an employee being trained in how to use Personal Protective Equipment (PPE) in an appropriate manner.

-When setting out the organisation’s policy on health and safety along with the necessary planning and organisation to implement it, consideration has to be given to the level of competency required throughout the organisation to ensure there is a competent workforce.
+When setting out your organisation’s policy on health and safety, along with the necessary planning and organisation to implement it, consideration has to be given to the level of competency required throughout an organisation to ensure there is a competent workforce.

-By identifying the necessary key health and safety competencies of individual roles, the amount and types of learning and development that will be needed (typically through information, instruction, training, and supervision) to ensure that all employees have the right knowledge, skills, and behaviours to perform the jobs they do can be determined.
+By identifying the key health and safety competencies of individual roles, and the amount and types of learning and development that will be needed (typically through information, instruction, training, and supervision), you will be able to determine whether all employees have the right knowledge, skills, and behaviours to perform the jobs they do.

-Factors to be considered when determining competence will include the:
+Factors to consider when determining competence will include the:

 • Work environment.